ChikamsoChidebe/ghreatness-labs-website/README.md

+         -------------------Landing Page Image – Development Note---------------

+The landing page image could be a slow slideshow/carousel of multiple pictures.

+This would make the page more dynamic and visually engaging.

+Ensure the slideshow is smooth, responsive, and does not significantly affect page load time

                            ----Data Reference – Development Note----

 All the content, numbers, and information needed for the website have been provided in the accompanying document.